Ottoman miniature: Emergence of Imperial Style

 Ottoman miniatures reached their peak in the last half of the 1500s, and compositions were largely based on the established representations in miniature, utilizing a 'vocabulary'.
 This style was partly characterized by a focus on everyday life, a relatively limited palette, bright colors, high levels of detail, and minimal use of the 3/4 perspective.
 By 1557 the number of miniaturists recorded in the Ottoman court increased to 35.

 Near the end of the 16th century (1590), Baghdad's school of painting was flourishing.
 After the Mongols sacked the city it stopped being a center of illustrated book production, but it re-emerged as such in 1590 and there was a greater focus on everyday activities than in other locations.
 Not only was there a move away from fantastical depictions, but also from royal contexts, and many miniatures focused instead on daily life of lower classes as a result.

 Later shifts

 In the 17th century, miniature painting was also popular among the citizens of Istanbul.
 Artists known as bazaar painters" (çarşı ressamları) worked with other artisans in the bazaars of Istanbul at the demand of citizens.

 Begüm Özden Firat suggests a shift away from imperial commission after the 18th century in his book "Encounters with the Ottoman Miniature".
-He says this was at least partly because of miniaturists in Istanbul who did not have to answer to the same constraints as imperially commissioned miniaturists, the expansion of materials available, the establishment of murakkas (a type of album which contained a wide variety of examples of a genre) of miniatures, and the rise of new miniature painting schools.
+She says this was at least partly because of miniaturists in Istanbul who did not have to answer to the same constraints as imperially commissioned miniaturists, the expansion of materials available, the establishment of murakkas (a type of album which contained a wide variety of examples of a genre) of miniatures, and the rise of new miniature painting schools.